How To Make Training More Engaging

 When you review, adapt, and retest based on learner behavior, your training becomes easier to use and easier to remember.

-3. Ignoring mobile experience: 60% of learners access training on mobile devices, but most content isn't optimized for small screens
+3. Ignoring mobile experience: Most learners access training on mobile devices, but most content isn't optimized for small screens.

 After working with hundreds of training programs, here's what I know for certain: engagement isn't about entertaining learners—it's about respecting their time, intelligence, and real-world challenges.